-Draft Amendment 4 is designed to maintain an efficient management structure that is flexible and encourages public involvement in the management process.
+Amendment 4 is designed to maintain an efficient management structure that is flexible and encourages public involvement in the management process.
 It provides mechanisms to improve the Section's ability to effectively respond to the status of the resource.
-Draft Amendment 4 includes options for increased specifications setting timelines for closed seasons, the addition of management triggers for response to stock monitoring, and the addition of the specifications setting timeline to measures subject to change under adaptive management.
-Specific benefits of these measures include greater flexibility for the Section given the persistent poor stock conditions, management response tied to definable biological and environmental metrics through the use of management triggers, and the ability to incorporate new data streams into the specifications process through a management trigger.
+Specifically, Amendment 4 refines the FMP objectives, increases specifications setting timelines for closed seasons, adds management triggers for response to stock monitoring, and expands measures subject to change under adaptive management.
+Specific benefits of these measures include greater flexibility for the Section given the persistent poor stock conditions, management response tied to definable biological and environmental metrics using management triggers, and the ability to incorporate new data streams into the specifications process through a management trigger.

 Sustaining the potential for a viable shrimp fishery benefits the region by helping maintain diversity in fishing opportunities and providing opportunities to harvest, process, and further support fishing communities throughout the Gulf of Maine.
-Ultimately, specific benefits associated with the amendment will vary depending upon the final measures selected by the Section.